anoop-rkt/CogNex/README.md

 ## <a name="introduction">🤖 Introduction</a>

-CogNex - Chat is an advanced conversational AI project designed to generate chat messages dynamically, akin to ChatGPT.
+CogNex is an AI conversational project designed to generate chat messages dynamically, akin to ChatGPT.
 By harnessing the cutting-edge capabilities of OpenAI's GPT-3.5 Turbo model, CogNex facilitates seamless and contextually relevant conversations across various domains.
 Whether it's assisting users with inquiries, providing recommendations, or engaging in informative exchanges, CogNex empowers applications with human-like conversational abilities.

 ## <a name="tech-stack">⚙️ Tech Stack</a>